Tom Ballard (climber)

 Tom Ballard (born 16 October 1988; died 24 February – 9 March 2019) was a British rock climber and alpinist, who was the first mountaineer to climb the six major alpine north faces solo in a single winter season.
-In February 2019, Ballard disappeared during bad weather on an expedition to Nanga Parbat, in Pakistan-administered Kashmir.
+In February 2019, Ballard disappeared during bad weather on an expedition to Nanga Parbat, in Gilgit-Baltistan, Pakistan.
 His body was discovered on the mountain's Mummery Spur on 9 March 2019.

 Early life

 Ballard was born in Belper, Derbyshire, in 1988, the son of mountaineers Jim Ballard and Alison Hargreaves, who achieved fame both as the first female solo ascensionist of Mount Everest, and for completing the first solo ascents of the six alpine north faces in a single summer season.
 His mother died in a climbing accident on K2 on 13 August 1995.
 Ballard also had one sister, Kate.

 In 1995, Ballard's family moved near to Fort William, Inverness-shire, before relocating to the Alps in 2009, and then Val di Fassa in the Dolomites.
 In Val di Fassa he met his fiancée Stefania Pederiva, daughter of alpine guide Bruno Pederiva.